nhselect/step1-training/content/items/platform-roles.md

   - centremanager
   - assessor
   - implementationlead
+frameworks:
+  - steps
+  - iv
 link: /roles
 updated: 2023-08-22
 order: 4
 ---
 This document provides an overview of two key processes for platform use:​

-- Setup of the digitised Step 1 proficiencies
+- Setup of the digitised proficiencies
-- Utilisation of the digitised Step 1 proficiencies​
+- Utilisation of the digitised proficiencies​